Murder of Travis Alexander: Post-verdict appeal

-On July 6, 2018, Arias's current attorneys, Margaret M. Green (a.k.a.
-Peg Green) and Corey Engle, filed a 324-page appeal seeking her murder conviction be overturned to the Court of Appeals.

-On October 17, 2019, Arias's attorneys argued to the Court of Appeals that her sentence should be overturned on the basis that Martinez acted inappropriately throughout the trial, resulting in a media frenzy and affecting the outcome of the trial.
-On March 24, 2020, the court held that notwithstanding "egregious" and "self-promoting" misconduct by the prosecutor, Arias had been convicted "based upon the overwhelming evidence of her guilt," and upheld the conviction.
-On November 4, 2020, the Arizona Supreme Court declined to review the case.
+On July 6, 2018, Arias's attorneys filed an appeal against her conviction.
+The appeal claimed that the level of media coverage in the case, and misconduct from the prosecution, prevented Arias from receiving a fair trial.
+In 2020 the appeals court ruled that despite "egregious" prosecutorial misconduct, the conviction should be upheld as it was based on "overwhelming evidence of [Arias's] guilt".
+Arias requested that the Arizona Supreme Court review the case; in November 2020 the court declined it.

 Media

 The Associated Press reported that the public would be able to watch testimony in the Jodi Arias trial.
 This decision, made by a three-judge panel of the Arizona Court of Appeals, overruled Maricopa County Superior Court Judge Sherry Stephens' original decision, which would "allow a witness to testify in private, as jurors [weighed] whether to give [Arias] the death penalty."
 Judge Stephens held secret (non-public) hearings.
 As a result of the move for secrecy, an unidentified defense witness was permitted to testify in private.
 Though Judge Stephens' decision had been overruled by the Arizona Court of Appeals, "the mystery witness who testified ... at the start of the defense case" was not revealed to the public.

 The case, featured on an episode of 48 Hours Mystery: Picture Perfect in 2008, included an interview which, for the first time in the history of 48 Hours, was used as evidence in a death penalty trial.
 On September 24, 2008, Inside Edition interviewed Arias at the Maricopa County Jail where she stated, "No jury is going to convict me...because I am innocent and you can mark my words on that.
 No jury is going to convict me."